DCC-Lab/PyHardwareLibrary/README-USB.md

 pip install pyusb
 ```

-On macOS and Linux:
+On macOS and Linux, install libusb with these two lines in the terminal:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 brew install libusb
 ```

 On Windows, get [Zadig](https://zadig.akeo.ie) and keep for fingers crossed.
 Worse comes to worst, the simplest solution is to [download](https://libusb.info) it and keep `libusb-1.0.x.dll` in the directory where you expect to work (for now).
-Don't get me started on DLLs on Windows.
+Don't get me started on [DLLs on Windows](https://github.com/DCC-Lab/PyHardwareLibrary/commit/ddfaf442d61348d7ed8611f2436e43f20b450c45).

 ### First steps